The Lodge of Sorrow

 Living or dead, an Elk is never forgotten, never forsaken.

-Morning and noon may pass him by,
+Morning and noon may pass them by,

 the light of day sink heedlessly in the West,